 Ahead of our peers in the 1950s, our staff and trustees were already beginning to see the need for specialist care and support services and housing for older people.
 Many of our properties were built with this group in mind and in 2005 we launched Guinness Care and Support to specialise in this area.

 As well as older people, they offer accommodation and support for people with learning difficulties and young people.
 Our Sheffield Foyer has 60 beds for young people aged 16–25 with low to medium support needs.
 Facilities include a unit for young pregnant women and single parents with babies up to the age of six months.

 With close links to local colleges, the Foyer offers training programmes aimed at helping residents towards independence in their own home – 200 young people a year achieve this goal.

 We’ve worked with Kissing It Better, a charity that promotes and shares good healthcare practice in eight of our care homes.
 The charity organises programmes where school, college and university students visit local care homes to bring laughter, care and friendship.
 This has proven to be particularly helpful for older people with dementia.
 “The young people bring their own special talents to every project,” says Susan Walls of Kissing it Better.

 “It’s amazing to watch as young people come through the door, armed with talent, energy and enthusiasm.
 Our programmes help communities show how much they care about their older people.”

-Guinness customers have been enjoying a wide range of projects, from pampering, poetry and music sessions, to visits from unusual animals like bearded dragons and giant bunny rabbits.
+Guinness customers enjoyed a wide range of projects, from pampering, poetry and music sessions, to visits from unusual animals like bearded dragons and giant bunny rabbits.

-Our Creative Times project, formerly known as the Festival of Creativity, brings customers and staff together across the country to give them the opportunity to participate in different forms of creativity.
+Our Creative Times project, formerly known as the Festival of Creativity, brought customers and staff together across the country to give them the opportunity to participate in different forms of creativity.